Nottodaybro/Weather_App-ENGLISH-/README.md

 ---

-## ✨ Tentang Proyek Ini
+## ✨ About This Project
-**Weather App** adalah aplikasi cuaca berbasis web yang menampilkan informasi cuaca terkini dan prakiraan 5 hari ke depan.
-Dibangun menggunakan **HTML, CSS, dan JavaScript** dengan integrasi API cuaca.
+**Weather App** is a web-based weather application that displays current weather information and a 5-day forecast.
+Built using **HTML, CSS, and JavaScript** with weather API integration.

-🔹 **Fitur Utama**:
+🔹 **Main Features**:
-- 🔍 **Cari Kota** – Masukkan nama kota untuk melihat cuaca saat ini
-- 📍 **Gunakan Lokasi** – Dapatkan informasi cuaca berdasarkan lokasi langsung
-- 🌡 **Detail Cuaca** – Menampilkan suhu, kecepatan angin, dan kelembapan
-- 📅 **Prakiraan 5 Hari** – Lihat cuaca dalam beberapa hari ke depan
+- 🔍 **Search City** – Enter a city name to see the current weather
+- 📍 **Use Location** – Get weather information based on your current location
+- 🌡 **Weather Details** – Displays temperature, wind speed, and humidity
+- 📅 **5-Day Forecast** – View the weather for the next several days

 ---

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Technologies Used
 <p align="center">
   <img src="https://githubraw.com/devicons/devicon/master/icons/html5/html5-original.svg" alt="HTML5" width="50" height="50"/>
   <img src="https://githubraw.com/devicons/devicon/master/icons/css3/css3-original.svg" alt="CSS3" width="50" height="50"/>